 In the case of negative IgG, the toxoplasmosis LTT is often still indicative.

-According to UadS these symptoms can be misdiagnosed with following diseases
+According to Dr. UadS these symptoms can be misdiagnosed with following diseases

 - B12 deficiency, foolic acid deficiency, iron deficiency, VitD deficiency, EBV, CMV, TBE – infections